osamamuhammad3623/graph_algorithms_visualizer/README.md

 - Ability to stop/cancel visualization while processing (you have to press on "Reset All" or "Reset Algorithm Only" to visualize again)
 - Ability to speed up or slow down visualization speed.
 - Display algorithms steps (to compare time between multiple agorithms).
+- Using Strategy design pattern for different graph algorithms.

 ## Supported Graph algorithms
 - BFS